-Interest on the Notes issued in 2012 is payable semi-annually in arrears in May and November.
-Interest on the Notes issued in 2014 is payable semi-annually in arrears in June and December.
-Interest on the Notes issued in 2017 is payable semi-annually in arrears in February and August.
-Interest on the 2025 Notes is payable semi-annually in arrears in June and December.
+Interest on the Notes is payable semi-annually in arrears.
 We may redeem the Notes at any time in whole, or from time to time, in part at specified redemption prices.
 We are not subject to any financial covenants under the Notes.
-The proceeds from the November 2012 and the December 2014 Notes were used for general corporate purposes.
-The proceeds from the August 2017 Notes were used to fund the consideration for the acquisition of Whole Foods Market, to repay notes due in 2017, and for general corporate purposes.
-The estimated fair value of the Notes was approximately \$26.2 billion and \$27.5 billion as of December 31, 2019 and March 31, 2020, which is based on quoted prices for our debt as of those dates.
+The estimated fair value of the Notes was approximately \$26.2 billion and \$38.2 billion as of December 31, 2019 and June 30, 2020, which is based on quoted prices for our debt as of those dates.

 In October 2016, we entered into a \$500 million secured revolving credit facility with a lender that is secured by certain seller receivables, which we subsequently increased to \$740 million and may from time to time increase in the future subject to lender approval (the "Credit Facility").
 The Credit Facility is available until October 2022, bears interest at the London interbank offered rate ("LIBOR") plus 1.40%, and has a commitment fee of 0.50% on the undrawn portion.
-There were \$740 million of borrowings outstanding under the Credit Facility as of December 31, 2019 and March 31, 2020, which had a weighted-average interest rate of 3.4% and 3.3% as of December 31, 2019 and March 31, 2020.
-As of December 31, 2019 and

-March 31, 2020, we have pledged \$852 million and \$848 million of our cash and seller receivables as collateral for debt related to our Credit Facility.
-The estimated fair value of the Credit Facility, which is based on Level 2 inputs, approximated its carrying value as of December 31, 2019 and March 31, 2020.
+There were \$740 million and \$573 million of borrowings outstanding under the Credit Facility as of December 31, 2019 and June 30, 2020, which had a weighted-average interest rate of 3.4% and 3.2%, respectively.
+As of December 31, 2019 and June 30, 2020, we have pledged \$852 million and \$672 million of our cash and seller receivables as collateral for debt related to our Credit Facility.
+The estimated fair value of the Credit Facility, which is based on Level 2 inputs, approximated its carrying value as of December 31, 2019 and June 30, 2020.

-Other long-term debt, including the current portion, had a weighted-average interest rate of 4.1% and 3.9% as of December 31, 2019 and March 31, 2020.
+Other long-term debt, including the current portion, had a weighted-average interest rate of 4.1% and 2.9% as of December 31, 2019 and June 30, 2020.
 We used the net proceeds from the issuance of this debt primarily to fund certain business operations.
-The estimated fair value of other long-term debt, which is based on Level 2 inputs, approximated its carrying value as of December 31, 2019 and March 31, 2020.
+The estimated fair value of other long-term debt, which is based on Level 2 inputs, approximated its carrying value as of December 31, 2019 and June 30, 2020.

 In April 2018, we established a commercial paper program (the "Commercial Paper Program") under which we may from time to time issue unsecured commercial paper up to a total of \$7.0 billion at any time, with individual maturities that may vary but will not exceed 397 days from the date of issue.
-There were no borrowings outstanding under the Commercial Paper Program as of December 31, 2019 and March 31, 2020.
-In April 2020, we issued \$1.1 billion under the Commercial Paper Program.
+In June 2020, we increased the size of the Commercial Paper Program to \$10.0 billion.
+There were no borrowings outstanding under the Commercial Paper Program as of December 31, 2019.
+There were \$730 million of borrowings outstanding under the Commercial Paper Program as of June 30, 2020, which are included in "Accrued expenses and other" on our consolidated balance sheets and have a weighted average effective interest rate, including issuance costs, of 0.20%.
+We use the net proceeds from the issuance of commercial paper for general corporate purposes.

 In April 2018, in connection with our Commercial Paper Program, we amended and restated our unsecured revolving credit facility (the "Credit Agreement") with a syndicate of lenders to increase our borrowing capacity thereunder to \$7.0 billion.
-As amended and restated, the Credit Agreement has a term of three years, but it may be extended for up to three additional one-year terms if approved by the lenders.
+In June 2020, we further amended and restated the Credit Agreement to extend the term to June 2023, and it may be extended for up to three additional one-year terms if approved by the lenders.
 The interest rate applicable to outstanding balances under the amended and restated Credit Agreement is LIBOR plus 0.50%, with a commitment fee of 0.04% on the undrawn portion of the credit facility.
-There were no borrowings outstanding under the Credit Agreement as of December 31, 2019 and March 31, 2020.
+There were no borrowings outstanding under the Credit Agreement as of December 31, 2019 and June 30, 2020.